Luminoid/blog/source/_posts/Swift-Features.md

     let length: Int
 }
 ```

+#### Lazy Stored Properties
+A *lazy stored property* is a property whose initial value is not calculated until the first time it is used.
+You indicate a lazy stored property by writing the `lazy` modifier before its declaration.

 #### Computed Properties
 Computed properties do not actually store a value.
 Instead, they provide a getter and an optional setter to retrieve and set other properties and values indirectly.